 Lesson 49 – “What got you here won’t get you there”

-One of my favourite quotes which Claire Mitchell reminded me of one day.
+One of my favourite quotes.
 Always remember that.
 You have to try new things to grow as a business person.
 Some of it might feel uncomfortable and some of it will be so exciting it will literally propel you into action.
 But whatever got you to this point, you need to try new things to take you to the next level – whether that be a coach, or learning new software or launching an ecourse – it will drive you closer to your goal.

 Lesson 50 – The first year in business is the hardest

 It’s like an emotional rollercoaster of ups and downs.
 It’s scary and exciting.
 It’s easy and it’s hard.
 It’s rough and it’s smooth.
 It’s happy and it’s sad.
 It’s crazy and it’s calm.
 It’s right and it’s wrong.
 But all in all it’s wonderful – it really is just wonderful and rewarding but it’s defiantly not for the faint hearted!

 These are my 50 lessons learnt from my first year in business.

 Whilst writing this post I asked the same question in my Facebook Group, “What have you learnt in the last year?”
 Here’s what some of my fab ladies had to say:

 “Don’t feel like you have to do everything that comes across the desk – if it’s not quite right, say no!!”
 Joanna Dawson